August Gardening Tips and To-Dos for the Pacific Northwest

 Always wash and disinfect pruners and other tools that have been in contact to avoid spreading diseases.

-This has worked out well for me because there have been a few times when I’ve loved a certain cut flower and the variety was no longer available.
+You can save seeds from many plants you grew this summer to sow for next year’s garden.
+This has worked out well for me because, a few times, when I loved a certain cut flower, but the variety was no longer available.

 With the warm weather in August, many garden birds and wildlife will frequent your garden.
 Create a welcoming environment by providing bird feeders, bird baths, and native plants that attract local wildlife.